SalvatoreCervone/ChatOneToOne/readme.md

 ## Remember

-In production change ip in file .env
+In production change ip, or name, in file .env of REVERB_HOST

 ```bash
 KEY -> REVERB_HOST